brandonapol/Birchwood/README.md

 Some technologies implemented here include NextJS because I wanted to explore the server-side part of the new JS frameworks, Istio and Helm for production, and a CMS with Vue frontend and Express (TypeScript) back end.
 Plan is to migrate the back end to Golang soon and then rewrite it again in C# shortly after.
-I might also try exploring data migrations for the database, as well as seeing what it would look like to do mirroring, backups, etc.
+I might also try exploring data migrations for the database, as well as seeing what it would look like to do mirroring, backups, etc. Oh, and I'm going to rewrite the main blog and landing page in HTMX, because other than proof of concept, there's no reason to use a bloated megaframwoooooork like NextJS for this.
+It was educational and 'production grade!!!' but get real.

 I'll probably deploy this for like a week as a cluster and then take it down and figure out how to deploy it on a home server.